pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 > **Note:**
 >
 > - Only the Dedicated Tier clusters are displayed in the drop-down list.
 Developer Tier clusters are not displayed.
 > - If a cluster is being created, it is not displayed in the drop-down list.
-You cannot create a private endpoint for such clusters.
 > - If there is no existing created cluster, you will see **Create Cluster** on the right side of the drop-down list.
 Click **Create Cluter** to create a TiDB cluster.
 For detailed instructions, see [Create a TiDB Cluster in TiDB Cloud](/tidb-cloud/create-tidb-cluster.md).

 #### Step 3.
 Choose a region